marcpre/learning_coursera_nlp/README.md

 * Summarization is a sequence to sequence task
   * Two Types, abstractive and extractive
 * F.ex.: Textsum implementation from Google
+* One of the most advanced model: Point generator network with coverage